-The Neonatal Intensive Care Unit is located on the south wing of the second floor between Labor and Delivery and the Women and Infant Unit.
+The Neonatal Intensive Care Unit is located on the south wing of the second floor near the Woman & Infant Unit and Labor & Delivery.
 From the main lobby at Riverside Regional Medical Center, you will take the elevator to the second floor.
-You will need to enter through the security doors to Labor and Delivery and follow the signs to the Neonatal Intensive Care Unit.
+You will need to enter through the security doors to Labor & Delivery and follow the signs to the Neonatal Intensive Care Unit.

-Parents can visit their newborns in the Neonatal Intensive Care Unit 24 hours a day, with the exception of shift change times (6:30 - 8:00am, 6:30 - 8:00pm), when we ask parents to step out for a few minutes to allow the nursing staff to carefully communicate the care needs of each infant as one shift leaves and the new shift arrives.
+Parents can visit their newborns in the Neonatal Intensive Care Unit 24 hours a day, with the exception of shift change times (6:30 - 8 a.m., 6:30 - 8 p.m.), which allows the nurses to carefully communicate the care needs of each infant.
 We ask that only two visitors be at the bedside at one time.
-Siblings of the infant may visit in the Nursery with a parent.
+Siblings of the infant may visit in the NICU with a parent.
 One visitor may accompany the mother or the other individual wearing the second matching band.
-Our Family Waiting Room, located in the main hallway, is available for your use.
+Our Family Waiting Room located in the main hallway is available for your use.
 Parents may also call (757) 594-3451 anytime to check on baby.

-Neonatologists are pediatricians who have completed additional training in the care of newborns and pre-term infants.
-Our neonatologists and their team of specially trained neonatal nurse practitioners provide state-of-the-art care for our neonates through our partner, Pediatrix Medical Group.
+Neonatologists are pediatricians who have completed additional training in the care of newborns and premature infants.
+Our neonatologists and their team of neonatal specialists provide state-of-the-art care for our neonates through our partner, Pediatrix Medical Group.